lnbits/Diagon-Alley/README.md

 # Diagon Alley: Decentralised Market-Stall Protocol
-Diagon Alley is a decentralised market-stall protocol, that shifts emphasis on the frontend market to the merchants backend.
+Diagon Alley is a decentralised market-stall protocol, that shifts emphasis from the frontend market to the merchants stall.

 ## Indexers
 An indexer is a simple frontend that routes product, payment and shipping information between merchant and seller.
 Each merchant has products in a "stall".
 The stall chooses what products to list with the indexer.
 An indexer has one endpoint.